-- 3. In these Regulations and all other Regulations relating to programmes of study and degrees, "Level" means a phase of a programme of study corresponding to a session of full-time study, provided that: - (a) sessions spent in study at Level 0 are to be ignored in counting sessions for this purpose; and - (b) a phase of a programme of study intercalated in the programme of study for a Bachelor's Degree (such as the session spent abroad by certain students in modern languages) is deemed for this purpose to be a Level corresponding to the session of full-time undergraduate study which immediately follows.
+- (b) in respect of a programme of study: - (i) (in the case of a student commencing Year 2 of a programme of study prior to September 2006) where the Faculty has so decided, a grade awarded at Year 3 or Year 4 has twice or, as the case may be, three times the weight of a grade at Year 2; or - (ii) (in the case of a student commencing Year 2 of a programme of study in or after September 2006) a grade awarded at Year 3 or Year 4 has twice the weight of a grade awarded at Year 2; - "Year" is to be interpreted in according with Regulation 3 below. - 3.
+In these Regulations and all other Regulations relating to programmes of study and degrees, "Year" means a phase of a programme of study corresponding to a session of full-time study, provided that: - (a) sessions spent in study at Year 0 are to be ignored in counting sessions for this purpose; and - (b) a phase of a programme of study intercalated in the programme of study for a Bachelor's Degree (such as the session spent abroad by certain students in modern languages) is deemed for this purpose to be a Year corresponding to the session of full-time undergraduate study which immediately follows.